Skip to content

 WARNING

-If enabled, during the project compilation Scarb will add mapping between Sierra statement indexes and fully qualified paths of Cairo functions to debug info.
-A statement index maps to a function which caused the statement to be generated.
-By default, this flag is disabled.
+If enabled, during the project compilation Scarb will a add mapping between Sierra statement indexes and vectors of fully qualified paths of Cairo functions to debug info.
+A statement index maps to a vector consisting of a function which caused the statement to be generated and all functions that were inlined or generated along the way.
+By default, this flag is set to false.

 toml